daniel-brenot/AdvancedDealing/README.md

 # Bugs & Issues

-If you've found any bugs or issues using this mod, use the [Issues section](https://github.com/manzune/AdvancedDealing/issues) on the [GitHub repository](https://github.com/manzune/AdvancedDealing).
+If you're running into any bugs or issues using this mod, use the [Issues section](https://github.com/manzune/AdvancedDealing/issues) on the [GitHub repository](https://github.com/manzune/AdvancedDealing).

 # Set Up

 ### Installation
 1. Install [MelonLoader﻿](https://melonwiki.xyz) Version 0.7 or higher
 2. Download the latest release of this mod
-3. Unzip the archive and place the DLL file in the games Mods folder
+3. Unzip the archive and place the DLL files in the games **Mods** folder
 4. Launch the game and enjoy

+Game branch will be choosen automatically!

-#### Which .dll file to choose?
+#### Which .dll files are included?

  - For **Il2Cpp** (Default): ``AdvancedDealing.Il2Cpp.dll``
  - For **Mono** (Alternate): ``AdvancedDealing.Mono.dll``

 ### Configuration

-Config files for general settings will be generated after the first launch after mod installation and can be found inside the UserData folder.
+Config files for general settings will be generated after the first launch after installation and can be found inside the **UserData** folder.
 Savegame related settings can be applied ingame by using the messaging app on you phone.